 UNICEF and the World Health Organization recommend exclusively breastfeeding your baby for at least the first six months of their lives, followed by the introduction of family foods with the continuation of breastfeeding until two years of age.
 Breastfeeding can continue for as long as a mother and baby wish, beyond weaning and the introduction of family meals if you choose.

 During pregnancy you will have a full discussion about caring for and feeding your baby, including the benefits of breastfeeding with your midwife.
 This will provide you with all the facts you need to make an informed choice.
 You can always ask for further discussions with someone from the midwifery or health visiting team at any point.
-You can find lots of advice and resources at You can find lots of advice and resource on the Plymouth Latchon website or on the facebook Plymouth Latch On group where peer supporters, our infant feeding lead and health visitors are able to support you..
+You can find lots of advice and resource on the Plymouth Latchon website or on the facebook Plymouth Latch On group where peer supporters, our infant feeding lead and health visitors are able to support you..

 You can build on these discussions by attending antenatal classes where infant feeding will be discussed.
 Antenatal classes are a great way to meet other parents –to- be and find out more about pregnancy, labour and birth, and caring for your newborn baby.